nunit/nunit/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 - Have you added a Package Reference to `Microsoft.NET.Test.Sdk`?
 - Have you restarted Visual Studio?
 It is still a bit tempermental.

-#### My tests multi-target .NET Core and .NET Framework, why can't I run both in Visual Studio?
+#### My tests multi-target .NET Core and .NET Framework, why can't I run both in Visual Studio

 This is a limitation of Visual Studio, hopefully it will be fixed in a future release.

 Meanwhile, you can run specific tests using the `--framework` command line option of [dotnet test](https://docs.microsoft.com/en-ca/dotnet/core/tools/dotnet-test?tabs=netcore2x)

-#### How to I produce a test results file?
+#### How to I produce a test results file

 `dotnet test` does not currently support passing command line options on to the test adapter, so NUnit cannot produce TestResults.xml yet.
 We are looking at ways of working around this, but for now, people have